jlangch/venice/doc/readme/repl-remote.md

 tracing can be turned on and off for any public function in the remote application.

 A function under tracing behaves as the original function.
-Venice just adds an interceptor that wraps the original function and when called:
+Venice just adds an interceptor that wraps the original function.
+Tracing interceptors can be dynamically added and removed.

+A trace prints the arguments when the function is entered and the value of the function when it exits; indentation shows the level of recursive nesting.

+Trace actions:

 * prints the function name and its evaluated arguments
 * calls the original function